Skip to main content

 • grinding

-Players generally find the grinding aspect of the game to be tedious, particularly when hunting for objectives and completing bounty tasks within time limits.
-While the exploration and camera mechanics are enjoyable, the repetitive nature of collecting items and the challenges posed by collision detection and low mouse sensitivity contribute to a frustrating experience.
-Overall, many feel that the grind can detract from immersion and enjoyment, making it a significant aspect of the gameplay.
+Players generally find the grinding aspect of the game to be tedious, particularly when it comes to hunting for objectives and completing bounty tasks within time limits.
+While the exploration and camera mechanics are enjoyable, the repetitive nature of collecting items and the need for extensive grinding can detract from the overall experience, leading to frustration with collision detection and low sensitivity controls.

 • “You'll need a second life for grinding.”